BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Animations.md

 // Creating an easing function var easingFunction = new BABYLON.CircleEase();

-// For each easing function, you can choose beetween EASEIN (default), EASEOUT, EASEINOUT easingFunction.setEasingMode(BABYLON.EasingFunction.EASINGMODE_EASEINOUT);
+// For each easing function, you can choose between EASEIN (default), EASEOUT, EASEINOUT easingFunction.setEasingMode(BABYLON.EasingFunction.EASINGMODE_EASEINOUT);

 // Adding the easing function to the animation